 In-network dentists are those dentists who have contracted with the insurance company, whereas out-of-network dentists are those dentists who don’t have contracts with the insurance company.

 If you opt for an in-network dentist, you get a discount, and a 50% cost will be covered by your insurance.
-On the other hand, if you opt for an out-of-network dentist, you don’t get a discount but you’re liable for 30% – 50% cost taken care of by your insurance.
+On the other hand, if you opt for an out-of-network dentist, you don’t get a discount, but you’re liable for 30% – 50% of the cost taken care of by your insurance.

 Dental insurance may cover all or part of the cost of your crown.
 However, your plan may only cover certain kinds of crowns.

-Always check with your insurance company to get the specific detail of your coverage.
+Always check with your insurance company to get the specific details of your coverage.

 The Breakdown of Costs for Different Crown Types